 Few pubs have as tumultuous a story to tell about their experiences in 2020 as the Tiny Tavern on Lincoln High Street.
 This new micropub set in a 17th-century cottage opened its doors for the first time just a week before the first lockdown hit.

-Despite the incredible challenges, mother-and-daughter team Emma and Steph have managed to keep the beer flowing, and are now looking forward to growing it as a community pub.
+Despite the incredible challenges, mother-and-daughter team Emma and Steph managed to keep the beer flowing, and are now pressing ahead with their vision to grow it as a community pub.
+See our interview feature with Emma and Steph to find out more.

 Beer gardens in Lincoln: map